-You can search Casetext using natural language.
-To conduct a natural language search, type your query into the search bar that appears on your Casetext homepage.
-Then, start your search by clicking the blue search button.
+You can search Casetext Research using natural language.
+To conduct a natural language search, type your query into the keyword search bar that appears on your Casetext homepage.
+Then, start your search by clicking the blue Keyword Search bar.
 You can also initiate your search by pressing the enter key on your keyboard after you type your phrase into the search bar:

-Please note that natural language searches tend to generate a lot of results.
+Please note that natural language searches run as a keyword/boolean search tend to generate a lot of results.
 To narrow those results, we suggest that you combine a natural language search with a filter.
-Casetext allows you to filter your search results by jurisdiction, cause of action, party type, motion type, and date.
-To learn how to filter and sort your search results, you can watch our quick tutorial here.
+Casetext Research allows you to filter your search results by jurisdiction, cause of action, party type, motion type, and date.
+More info on that here.